 A Consolation within Pathological Data

-In the odd chance that a digital image is required for referencing back, most healthcare providers are finding it more practical and cost effective to keep a hard copy of a high quality digital image, and archiving it for imminent use in the future.
+In the odd chance that a digital image is required for referencing back, most healthcare providers are finding it more practical and cost-effective to keep a hard copy of a high-quality digital image and archive it for imminent use in the future.

-High definition pathological images have solved the issue of image degradation over time, as it could mislead healthcare providers regarding the historical progression of a disease.
-This issue has been overcome by keeping high definition images in hard form.
+High-definition pathological images have solved the issue of image degradation over time, as it could mislead healthcare providers regarding the historical progression of a disease.
+This issue has been overcome by keeping high-definition images in complex form.

 How is Cloud Computing Solving the Problem?